• Skip to primary navigation

 Women’s Health Soup

-Root + Spring's Chinese Herbal Soup Mix for Women is based on a famous herbal medicinal recipe called Si Wu Tang, or "Four Ingredients Decoction", meant to act as a monthly ally against PMS.
-This formula helps women recuperate from their menstrual cycle by encouraging blood reproduction and relieving pain, balancing mood, or to help manage irregular menses.
-Though comprised of only four simple herbs - Shu Di Huang (Rehmannia), Dong Quai (Angelica Root), Chuan Xiong (Fleece flower Root), and Bai Shao (White Peony) - this formula is extremely effective and well known in traditional Chinese medicine to nourish and rejuvenate the blood after any process that has left you drawn out and in need of replenishment.
+Root + Spring's Chinese Herbal Soup Mix for Women is based on a famous herbal medicinal recipe called Si Wu Tang, or "Four Ingredients Decoction".
+This soup is meant to act as a monthly ally against PMS.
+Special formula helps women recuperate from their menstrual cycle by encouraging blood reproduction and relieving pain.
+It also helps by balancing mood, or to manage irregular menses.

 Women's Health Soup / https://www.hwcmagazine.com